If you’re based in the UK, adopting a child from abroad requires an extensive and costly process which we outline below.

 A complication of the procedure is that your application form will be sent to the country of the child’s origin, whereas your assessment will be sent to the overseas adoption authority.

 Costs then breakdown as:

-- Court costs – around £2,000, all-in, since this could include two courts, and translations of numerous documents are likely if the country of origin does no have English as its state language.
+Court costs – around £2,000, all-in, since this could include two courts, and translations of numerous documents are likely if the country of origin does not have English as its state language.